jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 is sent to the upper layers.
 As a result of this, a green arrow is displayed on the screen, representing data link activity at *service* level.

-Note that, video stream is received by `person2` at physical layer level, but `person2` is not the destination of the video stream, so there is only *protocol* level data link activity between `videoServer` and `person2`.
+Note that video stream is received by `person2` at physical layer level, but `person2` is not the destination of any frames, so there is only *protocol* level data link activity between `person2` and the other nodes.

 ## Filtering Data Link Activity